Maies2096/github-tutorial/README.md

 7. Press ENTER
     * If you are going to work in the repo make sure to `cd` into it.

-`git clone` - Allows you to copy a remote repo into your ide.
+`git clone` - Allows you to copy a remote repo into your ides.

 > Cons of `git clone`
 you can not push your local commits to the remote repo